-G-S.4.
-INTERCHANGE OR REVERSAL OF PARTS.- Parts or a device that may readily be interchanged or reversed in the course of field assembly or of normal usage shall be so constructed that their interchange or reversal will not materially affect the performance of the device.
-Parts that may be interchanged or reversed in normal field assembly shall be

-- (a) so constructed that their interchange or reversal will not affect the performance of the device, or - (b) so marked as to show their proper positions.
+- G-S.4.
+INTERCHANGE OR REVERSAL OF PARTS.
+Parts of a device that may readily be interchanged or reversed in the course of field assembly or of normal usage shall be: - (a) so constructed that their interchange or reversal will not affect the performance of the device, or - (b) so marked as to show their proper positions.